 Constrained mixture theory models have been widely applied to describe the nonlinear mechanical behavior of arterial tissue, accounting for the contributions of the main load-bearing constituents (e.g., collagen, elastin and SMCs) (25, 73).
-This paper aims to develop a structurally-motivated computational framework to study coronary autoregulation.
+The core idea of the constrained mixture theory is that the vascular wall constituents are constrained to deform together but may have individual mechanical properties and stresses.
+Previously, the constrained mixture theory models have been mostly used for modeling the long-term structural changes in blood vessels.
+This paper aims to develop a structurally-motivated computational framework to study coronary autoregulation, a physiological concept that fundamentally relies on functional changes of SMCs.
 The model, based on constrained mixture theory, provides a necessary tool which can be used to study baseline activation of SMCs and homeostatic stresses, while being informed by experimental pressure-diameter, tree morphometry, and hemodynamics data, for both subepicardial and subendocardial trees.
-Furthermore, the utility of our model is demonstrated using two application examples: 1) study of adaptations following drops in epicardial pressure (Section 3.3), and 2) simulation of the short-term coronary responses to pharmacological agents such as adenosine (which binds to purinergic receptors and causes SMC relaxation) and L-NAME infusion (which inhibits NO synthesis and therefore induces vasoconstriction) (Section 3.5).
+Furthermore, the utility of our model is demonstrated using two application examples: 1) study of short-term adaptations following drops in epicardial pressure (Section 3.3), and 2) simulation of the short-term coronary responses to pharmacological agents such as adenosine (which binds to purinergic receptors and causes SMC relaxation) and L-NAME infusion (which inhibits NO synthesis and therefore induces vasoconstriction) (Section 3.5).
 An additional benefit of our approach is that this model could also be extended to study long-term growth and remodeling in the coronary circulation in response to hypertension, atherosclerosis, etc., thereby rendering a unified framework to describe the dynamics of both short- and long-term coronary vascular adaptations.

 Methods